Valorarts/content-ops-starter/content/pages/index.md

       text: 'I''m Valor, a ROBLOX designer!'
       color: text-dark
     subtitle: I specialize in ROBLOX Logo and UI design.
-    text: >
+    text: |
-      A service that helps businesses to manage their social media accounts and posts.
+      Would you like to order?
     actions:
       - type: Button
         label: Get started